tonsky/rum/README.md

 (rum/mount (counter) js/document.body)
 ```

-There’re two things happening:
+Two things are happening here:

-1. We’ve added `rum.core/reactive` mixin to the component.
+1. We’ve added the `rum.core/reactive` mixin to the component.
-2. We’ve used `rum.core/react` instead of `deref` in a component body.
+2. We’ve used `rum.core/react` instead of `deref` in the component body.

-This will set up a watch on `count` atom and will automatically call `rum.core/request-render` on the component each time that reference has changed.
+This will set up a watch on the `count` atom and will automatically call `rum.core/request-render` on the component each time the atom changes.

-If you have a complex state and need component to interact with only some part of it, create a _derived cursor_ using `(rum.core/cursor ref path)`:
+If you have a complex state and need a component to interact with only some part of it, create a _derived cursor_ using `(rum.core/cursor ref path)`:

 ```clojure
 (def state (atom { :color "#cc3333"